Man in the Long Black Coat Lyrics

 Feel the pulse and vibration and the rumbling force

-Somebody is out there beating on a dead horse
+Somebody is out there beating the dead horse.

 The first stanza brings a feeling of a small Soutern community, maybe somewhere near New Orleans?
 It is a prequel of what happens in the song.